 Because the relevant baseline is the moral baseline, research in which a non-human animal’s moral status is enhanced to that of a normal human adult raises the following problem.
 The view institutionalized by animal research oversight committees is that almost any valid research objective justifies sacrificing even the most fundamental interests of non-human animals (Francione 1995).
 In contrast, the view institutionalized by human subjects research oversight committees is that humans have a moral status which provides them with substantial moral protections, including a very stringent prohibition on harmful research without informed consent.
 So long as experiments that involve the transplantation of human stem cells into non-human animals are overseen by animal research oversight committees, or by human subjects committees attentive only to concerns of those who provided the gametes or embryos from which the stem cells were derived, the wrong set of moral protections is likely to be afforded to status-enhanced chimeric research subjects.
 If the relevant baseline were the non-moral baseline, then transplants that enhanced moral status probably would be no more problematic than other kinds of biomedical research on animals.
 But because the relevant baseline is the moral baseline, sacrificing the fundamental interests of the chimeric research subject as they would have been sacrificed in any other animal research is the moral equivalent of sacrificing the fundamental interests of a fully functional adult human being.
 In status-enhancing research, what would have been animal confinement, pain, suffering, and death, becomes the moral equivalent of—and, on an anthropocentric view, also becomes—human confinement, pain, suffering, and death.
 On all but the most extreme animal rights views, this makes status-enhancing chimeric research much worse than other biomedical research on animals, and on any plausible view, makes it absolutely unacceptable.

-Alternatively, if researchers adequately respected the chimeric research subject's newly enhanced status, then this objection would not apply to the research.
-It is highly unlikely, though, that researchers would would be willing to adequately respect the subject's newly enhanced moral status since most biomedical research on non-human animals is done on non-humans precisely because it involves procedures that plainly would be unethical if performed on individuals with the moral status of a normal human adult.
-And even if the researchers were willing to try to respect the subject's newly enhanced status, it is hard to imagine that they could come close to succeeding: what kind of life are they proposing to provide for this individual they have created and who is now under their care?
-At any rate, even if the research procedures in question were compatible with the protections due to an individual with the moral status of a normal human adult, another objection would then apply.
-Regular, non-chimeric humans provide a better model in which to learn about human development and in which to test possible therapies intended for human beings.
+Alternatively, if researchers adequately respected the chimeric research subject’s newly enhanced status, then this objection would not apply to the research.
+But respecting the subject’s newly enhanced status would most likely frustrate the researcher’s aims since most biomedical research on non-human animals is done on non-humans precisely because it involves procedures that plainly would be unethical if performed on individuals with the moral status of a normal human adult.
+And even if the researchers were willing to try to respect the subject’s newly enhanced status, it is hard to imagine that they could come close to succeeding: what kind of life are they proposing to provide for this individual they have created and who is now under their care?
+Moreover, even if the research in question would be compatible with the protections due to an individual with the moral status of a normal human adult, another objection would then apply, at least when the research is intended to provide human-relevant information.
+Regular, non-chimeric humans will typically provide a better model in which to learn about human development and in which to test possible therapies intended for human beings.
 Thus, it would be scientifically preferable to perform the research procedures on regular human beings rather than on chimeras.
-To insist on performing such research on enhanced human/non-human chimeras, then, would be scientifically unjustified and would arguably constitute unethical exploitation of the chimera for the benefit of others.
+To insist on performing such research on enhanced human/non-human chimeras when they could ethically be performed on human beings, then, would be scientifically unjustified and would arguably constitute unethical exploitation of the chimera for the benefit of others.

-First, some researchers might be interested in designing experiments that intentionally seek to overcome existing limitations on cognitive development in non-human animals.
+Second, some researchers might be interested in designing experiments that intentionally seek to overcome existing limitations on cognitive development in non-human animals.
 Some might want to do basic research on the neurological development involved in language acquisition, mathematical concept acquisition, moral development, or any number of other cognitive capacities that are now limited to normally functioning human beings.
-As a science-fiction example to illustrate the worst-case scenario, Norm Fost considers a goat whose brain has been so enhanced that it feels like a human trapped in a goat's body, raising what he calls the “Help, let me out of here” fear (2006, 17).
-Other researchers might be interested in creating chimeras in which the limitations on animal's cognition are overcome so that they can be used as models to study diseases or injuries that impair high-level cognitive functions in humans.
+Other researchers might be interested in creating chimeras in which the limitations on animal’s cognition are overcome so that they can be used as models to study diseases or injuries that impair high-level cognitive functions in humans.
 As noted by the NAS Committee,